Chapter 2.04

 In the event that a regularly scheduled work session meeting falls on a legal holiday, the meeting shall be cancelled or rescheduled.

 4. Emergency Meetings.
-Emergency meetings may be called by the mayor, in accordance with RCW 42.30.070, when by reason of fire, flood, earthquake, or other emergency there is a need for expedited action by the city council to meet the emergency, in which case, the meeting site notice requirements otherwise applicable shall not apply.
-Emergency meetings shall comply with Section 5 of Chapter 115, Laws of 2022.
+Emergency meetings may be called by the mayor, in accordance with RCW 42.30.070, when by reason of fire, flood, earthquake, or other emergency, there is a need for expedited action by the city council to meet the emergency, in which case the meeting site notice requirements otherwise applicable shall not apply.
+Emergency meetings shall comply with RCW 42.30.230.

 6. Cancelled Meetings.
 Meetings may be cancelled by the mayor or mayor pro tem.
 In the absence of either presiding officer, a meeting may be cancelled by a majority vote of the city council, and proper notice given by the city clerk.

 7. Virtual Meeting Attendance.
 Members of the public and council members shall be allowed to attend any council meeting virtually.
 All meeting notices shall include links or a telephone number so that council members and the public may attend a council meeting virtually.
+The city clerk shall inform the mayor and city council the number of public participants online and the names of mayor and/or city council members attending virtually.
 The city clerk shall have the authority to make rules in order to implement this section.
 (Ord.
+3261 § 1, 2024; Ord.
 3184 § 1, 2022; Ord.
 3175 § 1, 2022; Ord.
 3111 § 2(2), 2020).

 2.04.030 Order of business of regular council meeting agenda.

-All items to be included on the council’s agenda for consideration should be submitted to the city clerk or designee in full by twelve noon on the Wednesday preceding each council meeting.
-The city clerk shall then prepare an agenda according to the order of business and distributed to council members as the official agenda for the meeting.
+All items to be included on the council’s agenda for consideration should be submitted to the city clerk or designee, in full by twelve noon on the Wednesday preceding each council meeting.
+The city clerk shall then prepare an agenda according to the order of business and distribute it to council members as the official agenda for the meeting.

 A. The agenda format of the regular city council meeting may be as follows: